phlex-ruby/phlex.fun/design/caching.md

 Inside the FIFO cache, we use a `Mutex` to make sure only one thread is writing to the cache or modifying its size at a time.

-Becuase we can expire keys we also need to be careful to not do something like this:
+Because we can expire keys we also need to be careful to not do something like this:

 ```ruby
 if CACHE[key]